techPK/library/doc/postgreSQL-9.1.md

   	$ sudo /etc/init.d/postgresql restart
   	$ sudo /etc/init.d/postgresql status

-### Finally Install pgAdmin III
+### Finally Install pgAdmin 3

 After I installed this, I found I never use it since I'm more comfortable using 'rails db' for my admin activities.

-But for completeness, perhap you should always install it...
+But for completeness, perhaps you should always install it...

   	$ sudo apt-get install pgadmin3   # install the latest pgAdminIII
   	$ pgadmin3                        # launch it